Reverse engineering how Warren Buffett invests

 It turns out there are several tricks that Buffett employs to make such a daunting task possible.
 Chiefly, he is very picky about the specific circumstances surrounding the businesses he considers investing in.

 What does Buffett have in mind when selecting investment candidates?
 An asset must pass several filters.
-The key ones1 are:
+The key ones are:

-Businesses with deep and wide moats.
-Moats are durable competitive advantages.
+Economic moats mean durable competitive advantages.
 Buffett looks for them because they make forecasting easier.
 It is a trick to be more confident in extrapolating the present into the future with less chance of being too optimistic.
-In other words, if a business has a enduring moat, Buffett is more confident this business’ competitive dynamics are going to stay largely the same and earnings over decades will be less affected by competition.
+In other words, if a business has an enduring moat, Buffett is more confident this business’ competitive dynamics are going to stay largely the same and earnings over decades will be less affected by competition.
+Moats are, therefore, key to the whole question of predictability.

 “Our problem — which we can’t solve by studying up — is that we have no insights into which participants in the tech field possess a truly durable competitive advantage”